seanpmaxwell/jet-schema/README.md

   nullish?: true; // Use this instead of { optional: true, nullable: true; }
 }
 ```

+The option `init` defines the behavior when a schema is a child-schema and is being initialized from the parent.
+If a child-schema is optional/nullable, maybe you don't want a nested object and just want it to be `null` or skipped entirely.
+If `init` is `null` then `nullable` must be `true`, if `false` then `optional` must be `true`.<br/>

+In the real world it's very common to have a lot of child schemas which are both optional, nullable.
+So you don't have to write out `{ optional: true, nullable: true }` over-and-over again for every child-schema, you can write `{ nullish: true }` as an shorthand alternative.<br/>

 Here's an example of the options in use: